motiz88/canvas-to-tiff/README.md

 ﻿canvas-to-tiff
 ==============

-Converts a HTML5 canvas bitmap to a TIFF file (blob) that can be saved on user's computer or transferred to server.
+Converts a HTML5 canvas bitmap to a TIFF file (blob, data-uri, array) that can be saved on user's computer or transferred to server.

 The TIFF file is standard compliant (baseline) and support RGB + alpha channel.